 Indie games got a shining spotlight during Summer Game Fest 2022 – although with so many excellent showcases, many of them occurring at all hours of the morning, it was extremely difficult to catch everything.
 As a result, many smaller games slipped through the cracks, despite impressive trailers and gorgeous gameplay.
 While we can’t shout out every game of the hundreds revealed, there are plenty of titles that deserve extra recognition as we wrap up our Summer Game Fest coverage.

 These are seven of the most underrated game trailers from Summer Game Fest 2022.

 Frogun, from Top Hat Studios and Molegato, was revealed during the Wholesome Direct 2022 – and it deserved every minute in the spotlight.
-This 3D platformer is inspired by the weird, fun games of the 1990s, with Nintendo 64 game Chameleon Twist looking to be a primary inspiration.
+This 3D platformer is inspired by the weird, fun games of the 1990s, with

 In this gorgeous, colourful adventure, players travel mystical ruins and landscapes by shooting their ‘frogun’ – a sticky-tongued gun that allows protagonist Renata to attach to any surface.
 By running, jumping, and using the Frogun, Renata jumps through obstacle courses, across crevasses, and through crumbling scenery, collecting coins as she goes.

 The action here looks very slick, and should bring a touch of nostalgic glee to players familiar with the early 3D platforming scene.
 Frogun is set to launch in Winter 2022 (Southern Hemisphere).